UHDanke/gd_docs/triggers/collisions.md

 Generally, it doesn't make sense to stop or disable collision triggers for performance purposes, or to use Instant Collision instead for the following reasons:
 - Collision triggers only activate on Collision ID state changes
 - The overhead of Collision trigger instances being active (stored in memory) is very small and doesn't significantly affect performance on modern devices
-- The main performance cost of Collision and Instant Collision triggers is spawning other triggers; Collision checks are often the main reason for lag
+- The main performance cost of Collision and Instant Collision triggers is spawning other triggers; Collision object checks are often the main reason for lag
 - Collisions are checked every tick regardless of whether any Collision trigger is active
 - Collisions are not checked if the objects are toggled off or more than 175 units apart (unless Extended Collision is used)